Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Forms and types of urethritis

-There are many different types of urethritis, one of them is trichomonas...
-It is caused by Trichomonas, a pear-shaped pathogen that multiplies by longitudinal division.
-In the case of women, pathogenic microorganisms live in the vagina, and with males, in the prostate gland and seminal vesicles.
-The most common inflammation of the urethra.
+There are many different types of urethritis, one of them is trichomonas.
+It is caused by Trichomonas, a pear-shaped pathogen that reproduces by longitudinal division.
+In the case of women, pathogenic microorganisms live in the vagina, and in the case of males, in the prostate gland and seminal vesicles.
+The most common inflammation of the urethra occurs.
 Sexual contact leads to primary infection.

-In large numbers, vaginal Trichomonas leads to a moderate inflammatory reaction, and in 20-35% of cases, the infected are asymptomatic carriers.
-But, if there are symptoms of urethritis, then they will appear in ten days.
-Sometimes there are cases of shortening the incubation period to a couple of days or lengthening to two months.
-Men most often face the acute form of Trichomonas urethritis, and women with asymptomatic.
+In large quantities, vaginal Trichomonas lead to a moderate inflammatory reaction, and in 20-35% of cases, infected people are asymptomatic carriers.
+But, if there are symptoms of urethritis, they will appear in ten days.
+Sometimes there are cases of the incubation period being shortened to a couple of days or extended to two months.
+Men most often experience an acute form of trichomonas urethritis, and women most often experience an asymptomatic form.

-In the initial stage, the patient suffers from itching in the area of the urethra.
-In men, there is a little gray or whitish discharge from the urethra.
-Sometimes there is a burning sensation when urinating, which remains for a while.
+IN initial stage The patient suffers from itching in the area of the urethra.
+Men experience a small amount of discharge from the urethra, which is gray or whitish in color.
+Sometimes a burning sensation is felt when urinating, which remains for some time.

-If Trichomonas urethritis is not treated, remission will occur in about a month, all symptoms will completely disappear.
-Nevertheless, this does not lead to the disappearance of the focus of infection, and the disease becomes chronic over time.
+If Trichomonas urethritis is not treated, remission will occur in about a month and all symptoms will completely disappear.
+However, this does not lead to the disappearance of the source of infection, and the disease becomes chronic over time.

-An exacerbation may be sudden, the reason may be the simplest:
+An exacerbation may be sudden, the reason may be as simple as:

 • exposure to cold;